 - For your local drive.
 You can select folders to back up files from your hard drive to Google Drive.

 - Then sync settings to back up your Google Drive in your local disk.
 You can select folders for backup or copy all your data from Google Drive.
 Press Start.

 After that, it will start copying.
 It can take time depending on the amount of data, so be patient.

 Using Google Takeout

 Google Takeout is designed to make one-time copies of your Google account data.
 It includes Google Drive, Gmail, Photo, Contacts, and so on.
-In our case, you need to make a copy of your Google Drive data, in particular, so we will focus on them in our tutorial.
+In our case, you need to make a copy of your Google Drive data.

 - Supports all Google services

 - Ability to send copied data directly to other clouds or download them on your desktop

 - One-time save with no automatic backup options.
 It means you can lose files if you forgot to save them previously.